holepunchto/pear-docs/building-blocks/hypercore.md

 `options` are the same as in the constructor.

-> You must close any session you make.
+> Be sure to close any sessions made.

 #### **`const info = await core.info([options])`**